zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Window Functions.md

 **Usage**:

-Calculate dense rank.
+Calculates the dense rank.
 The data in the same row of col2 has the same rank.

 **Parameter description**:

--   partition by \[col1, col2..\]: specified columns to use window function.
+-   partition by \[col1, col2..\]: Specifies columns to use window function.
--   order by col1\[asc|desc\], col2\[asc|desc\]: specify the value which the rank is based on.
+-   order by col1\[asc|desc\], col2\[asc|desc\]: Specifies the value which the rank is based on.

 **Return value**: